 Chief Executive Officer and Chief Financial Officer Rodney Schwatken currently serves as Chief Executive Officer for Novation.
-He has served as the chief financial officer and senior vice president of Novation (formerly NovaStar Financial, Inc.) since January 2008.
-Prior to this promotion, Schwatken was NovaStar’s vice president of strategic initiatives, responsible for special projects related to corporate development and management of the company’s strategic transactions.
+He has served as the Chief Financial Officer (formerly NovaStar Financial, Inc.) since January 2008.
+Schwatken was formerly NovaStar’s Vice President of Strategic Initiatives, responsible for special projects related to corporate development and management of the company’s strategic transactions.

-Chief Information Officer Matthew Lautz serves as the chief information officer and vice president of Novation.
-He also serves as President and CIO of Corvisa.
+Chief Information Officer Matthew Lautz serves as the Chief Information Officer and Vice President of Novation.
+He also serves as CEO of Corvisa.
 He is responsible for corporate technology initiatives, including overseeing software development for multiple product lines and management of technology infrastructures.

 Lautz co-founded Corvisa in 2009 and led it to its acquisition as a majority-owned subsidiary of former Novation subsidiary, StreetLinks Lender Solutions, in 2010.
 Lautz was also a founder in IVR Central, which was acquired in 2012 and was the starting point for Corvisa's current offerings.
 He previously held the position of chief executive officer of Brevient Technologies, a voice-over IP and software development firm in Milwaukee.
 At Brevient, he led a team that managed customers in more than 15 countries and processed more than 4 million voice-over IP transactions per day.